 Beyond a splash of color, there wasn't much to recommend the original Chipolo, whose lackluster performance kept it firmly in the middle of the key finder pack.
 Things have improved dramatically with the $25 Chipolo Plus, which complements the key finder's loud alarm with much better range.
+It's still not the best key finder we've tested — that honor still goes to the latest trackers from Tile — but it's a good alternative.

 An update to the mobile app that accompanies Chipolo makes it much easier to manage your key finder.
 (Under the version of the app I tested, geofencing features that had been pretty hit or miss previously are now in beta form so that Chipolo can improve the accuracy.
 I'll update this review once geofencing is ready for prime time again.)
 Chipolo has also branched out into a thin tracker you slip inside a wallet called the Chipolo Card ($35) that's similar to the Tile Slim or TrackR Wallet.